wp-plugins/dpabadbotwp/readme.txt

 == Installation ==
 1. Upload 'dpabadbotwp.zip' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Settings > dpaBadBotMenu' and edit and save settings.
+3. Go to 'Settings > dpaBadBotWPMenu' and edit and save settings.

 == Screenshots ==
 1. Shows that only one field data needs to entered and that is the directory where dpaBadBot is located. screenshot-1.png